radaniba/beautiful-jekyll/_posts/2017-02-20-how-to-choose-a-great-data-science-book.markdown

 ![length](/img/20170220/style.png)

 ## Structure
-Teaching data science is not simple, and at the same time it's not that difficult neither, we only need to know how to structure the content in order to ensure that the information is being retained.
+Teaching data science is not simple, and at the same time it's not that difficult, we only need to know how to structure the content in order to ensure that the information is being retained.
 In that respect, there are may be two main ways of doing this.
 We can have an **independent modules** organization, where we talk about different concepts that are not really related but could be part of a data science analysis pipeline, dealing with these concepts separately does not require an order.
 In the other hand, one can structure the content in an **incremental order** of complexity, like we see in most books that teach, for example, regression, where they start by the most basic forms of regression and adding more and more variations and level of complexity of the most elaborate forms of regression.
 Here is my ranking for the top 5 books of this list

 ![length](/img/20170220/structure.png)